peiblow/Lostkill/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on Plab a project laboratory
-- 🌱 I’m currently learning more aboute JS and RoR (Ruby on Rails)
+- 🌱 I’m currently learning more aboute JS and RoR (Ruby on Rails), and maybe some day create a useful AI
 - 💬 Ask me about what you want :D!
 - ⚡ Fun fact: i made some games in the begin